 If two components perform similar functions and don’t differ by much on other characteristics, then I’ll always choose the version that is more reliable or easier to repair or find spare parts for.
 For instance, I like to use wheels that have a few more spokes than most stock models and whose spokes are of a more standard type and are reasonably easy to replace or adjust.

-This is the first page in the Bikes & Components section.
-The next page is about Bike Frames & Brakes.
+This page is in the Bike & Bike Components section.
+The next page in this section is: